BBualdo/QuizGame/README.md

 *   Saving records in leaderboards
 *   Ability to delete Quiz or Game(s)
 *   User-Friendly error and loading handling
+*   Authentication and Authorization
+*   Authenticated users can delete and create Quizzes/Games

 ## 🛠️ Installation Steps: